Gravity Core & Kasten Core

 *Recovery is widely variable depending on sediment type, overboarding equipment limitations and ocean/weather conditions

 Kasten cores function in the same manner as a gravity core, except that they are rectangular in profile.
-One side of the coring box is detachable, providing access to the sediments.
-MARSSAM has two sizes of Kasten cores, the larger of two uses the same core weight as the jumbo piston core and giant gravity core and has a stainless steel liner inside of a galvanized sampling box; the smaller of the two consists of a stainless steel sampling box attached to a valved core weight.
+One side of the coring box is detachable, providing instant access to the sediments.
+MARSSAM has a 20×20 cm Kasten cores, that uses the same core weight as the jumbo piston core and giant gravity core and has a stainless-steel liner inside of a galvanized sampling box.

 Sectioning a giant gravity core on the R/V Thompson.
 C. Fanshier 2019.